Cooperative Games

 Thanksgiving is right around the corner.
 How about adding some cooperative games to your Thanksgiving celebration?
 Cooperative games are not only fun, but they facilitate happy and healthy relationships.
 I know of nothing better than playing cooperative games at family get-togethers to set a convivial mood and include everyone in the joy.

 There are all kinds of cooperative games, as I describe on my website CooperativeGames.com https://cooperativegames.com/.
 For Thanksgiving, board games are very appropriate.
-How about bringing out some cooperative board games before dinner to keep guests ha100_6574ppy while the cooks finish up in the kitchen?
+How about bringing out some cooperative board games before dinner to keep guests happy while the cooks finish up in the kitchen?
 Or save them for relaxing after dinner when it’s time to get cozy on a full stomach.

 What are the best cooperative games for kids?
 For adults?
 For mixed ages?
 For children ages 4-8, I recommend the classic Max the Cat.
 For older kids, Caves and Claws is one of many good choices.
 For kids and adults playing together, consider Pandemic.
 Shop for these and many more games on my website CooperativeGames.com